DiegoRenner/HelmholtzTransmissionProblemBEM/README.md

 The resulting file will contain the left boundary of the interval used to compute the root in the first column.
 Then in the next three columns will be the point, the function value and the derivative at which the root was found.
 The last column will contain the number of iterations used to find the root.
-The user will be updated through the command line about the progress of the algorithm if <tt>-DCMDL<tt> is set.
+The user will be updated through the command line about the progress of the algorithm if <tt>-DCMDL</tt> is set.

 #### <tt>roots_brent_square</tt>
 This target builds a script that computes minimas in the smallest singular value of the